reillymedia/sevenslegal/themes/netlify-basic/content/blog/summertime-crime-is-a-real-thing.md

 ---
 title: "Summertime Crime is a Real Thing"
 yoast_title: "Summertime Crime is a Real Thing"
+yoast_description: >-
-yoast_description: ""Summertime crime" is a real thing.
+  "Summertime crime" is a real thing.
 As more and more people leave town for vacation, burglary rates increase.
 If you've been accused of committing a crime, you'll want to know just what you'll need to avoid jail time next year."
 categories: [
   "Blog",
   "Criminal Law"
 ]
 pfd_file: ""
+summary: >-
-summary: "Summertime crime” is a real thing.
+  Summertime crime” is a real thing.
 As more and more people leave town for vacation, burglary rates increase.
 If you’ve been accused of committing a crime, you’ll want to know just what you’ll need to avoid jail time next year.
 The Summertime Can Be a Season of Crime The most common crimes that occur during"
 tags: [
   "summertime crime"
 ]